Weighted Grade Calculator

 F 0% – 59.9% 0.0 (Fail)

-1. Add it directly to an existing grade: If you received 5 bonus points on a test, simply enter "105" instead of "100" for that specific test grade.
+1. Add it to a grade you already have: If you got 5 bonus points on a test, just put in "105" instead of "100".

-2. Create a new "Bonus" row: If the professor gives general extra credit worth 2% of your overall grade, add a new row, enter "100" as the grade, and "2" as the weight.
+2. Make a new row for it: If your teacher gives you extra credit that adds 2% to your whole grade, just add a new row, put in "100" for the grade, and "2" for the weight.

 Frequently Asked Questions

-If your class uses a pure points system (e.g., you earned 800 out of 1000 total points), you don't need a weighted calculator.
-Simply divide your earned points by the total possible points to get your average.
+If your class just uses points (like 800 points out of a total 1000), you don't need a weighted calculator.
+Just divide your points by the total possible points to find your grade.

-The easiest way is to add the extra credit points directly to one of your existing assignments.
-Alternatively, you can create a new row, enter your Extra Credit grade, and give it a small weight (e.g., 1% or 2%) if your professor treats it as a weighted bonus.
+The easiest way is to just add the extra points to an assignment you already have.
+You can also make a new row, type in your extra credit, and give it a small weight (like 1% or 2%).

 SS